CGCL-codes/PStream/README.md

-# DStream
+# PStream

-DStream is a popularity-aware differentiated distributed stream processing system, which identifies the popularity of keys in dynamic real-time streams and uses a differentiated scheduling scheme for stream data partitioning.
-DStream greatly outperforms Storm on skew distributed data in terms of system throughput and the average processing latency.
+PStream is a popularity-aware differentiated distributed stream processing system, which identifies the popularity of keys in dynamic real-time streams and uses a differentiated scheduling scheme for stream data partitioning.
+PStream greatly outperforms Storm on skew distributed data in terms of system throughput and the average processing latency.

 ## Introduction